Hamzah-Luqman/ArabSign/README.md

 # ArabSign
-The data and code will be avilable soon.
+The data and code will be available soon.